ayushp2207/AURA-G-The-Course-Guide/README.md

 4. **Add PDF Files:**

     Place your course PDFs in the `pdfs` folder.
-Ensure the filenames are descriptive of the course (e.g., `data_science.pdf`).
+Ensure the filenames contain course code followed by name of the course (e.g., `CSD102 - Data Science.pdf`).

 ## Usage